 You’ll develop skills and knowledge that can be used in many different careers.
 Our past students have gone on to work with the police (as analysts and researchers as well as constables), the fire service, all branches of the military, the Prison Service, HM Revenue & Customs, public and private sector organisations as managers, and primary, further or higher education.

-Most of our students go on to top up their foundation degrees to a BA (Hons) Public Service.
+Most of our students go on to top up their foundation degree to a BA (Hons) Public Service.

-We use a variety of ways for you to show your knowledge and understanding from the modules.
+We use a variety of ways for you to show your knowledge and understanding.
 These include presentations, essays, case studies and reports.
-The focus is on course work and there will be no end of year exams.
+You will focus on coursework, and will not need to sit any end-of-year exams.

 The Department of Humanities and Social Sciences is an academic community of nearly 800 students and teaching staff.
 Our students are supported by leading practitioners, so you'll always have access to the latest theoretical and practical knowledge, as well as invaluable career advice.
 Subjects in the Humanities and Social Sciences lead to work in many roles you might not have considered, maybe as a politician, chief executive – or even an inventor.